Welcome to Year 2

 In Year 2 we continue to develop the children’s growing independence and thinking skills through our learning challenges.
 Pupils are given the opportunity to self-select the level of challenge with support and guidance at hand.

 Daily Maths and English lessons are taught, along with History, Geography and Science led topics.
-The curriculum is brought to life through a range of engaging themes such as Fire!
-Fire!, Global Gardens and Life on an island.
+Our creative curriculum is brought to life through a range of engaging themes such as Fire!
+Fire!, Seasides and Famous nurses.

 Key skills are practised and effort praised, pupils are encouraged to have a go and learn to realise their strengths and those things that they cannot do – yet!